DelBenjamin/Notes/Reverse Shell.md

 THEN paste the command line obtained from the msfvenom step in the terminal of the victim.

+## Source :
-SOURCE : Tryhackme, Network Services, Exploiting Telnet : https://tryhackme.com/room/networkservices
+Tryhackme, Network Services, Exploiting Telnet : https://tryhackme.com/room/networkservices